Yiguan/popoolation2helper/README.md

 ## Install

-Compile the source code directly, or using:
+Download the source files, and then compile the source code directly;
+or using:

 ```bash
 chmod 777 install.sh